Kate Grenville: Career

 The Lieutenant (2008) is set thirty years earlier than The Secret River.
 Based on the historical notebooks of Lieutenant William Dawes, it tells the story of the friendship between a soldier with the First Fleet and a young Gadigal girl.
-These two novels together explore something of the complexity of black-white relations in Australia's past.
+These two novels together explore something of the complexity of black–white relations in Australia's past.

 Sarah Thornhill (2011) is the sequel to The Secret River and takes up the story of William Thornhill's youngest daughter.
 It can be read as a stand-alone novel, without reference to The Secret River.

-In 2015 Grenville published One Life: My Mother's Story, in which she uses the fragments of memoir that her mother left to construct the story of a woman whose life - in some ways typical of her times, in other ways remarkable - spanned a century of tumult and dramatic change.
+In 2015 Grenville published One Life: My Mother's Story, in which she uses the fragments of memoir that her mother left to construct the story of a woman whose life—in some ways typical of her times, in others remarkable—spanned a century of tumult and dramatic change.

 Grenville has also written or co-written several books about the writing process which are widely used in creative writing workshops and in schools and universities: The Writing Book, Writing from Start to Finish, and Making Stories (co-written with Sue Woolfe).

 In 2017 she published a book about the politics and health effects of artificial scents, The Case Against Fragrance.

-Her latest book (published July 2020) is a novel that takes its inspiration from the life of Elizabeth Macarthur, a settler in early Australia: A Room Made of Leaves.
+Grenville's 2020 novel, A Room Made of Leaves, takes its inspiration from the life of the early Australian settler Elizabeth Macarthur.

+Restless Dolly Maunder, a novel based on the life of Grenville's grandmother, was published in 2023 and shortlisted for the 2024 Women's Prize for Fiction.

 Grenville has been awarded fellowships from the International Association of University Women and from the Literary Arts Board of the Australia Council.
 Her novels have all been published in the UK and US as well as Australia and have been translated into many languages, including German, Swedish, French, Hebrew and Chinese.
 Two have been made into feature films.
 The Secret River was made into a TV mini-series, and adapted (by Andrew Bovell) as a play that had sell-out runs at the Adelaide and Edinburgh Festivals.